adrienarcuri/adrienarcuri.github.io/pages/education.md

 order: 4
 ---

-👨‍🎓 We never stop learning, that's why I tried to learn every day !
+👨‍🎓 We never stop learning, that's why I try to learn every day !

 Below you can see the courses I have completed each year.